mahdi-naeeni/To-Do-List/README.md

 # To-Do-List
-Maui this is first app in maui
+this is first trying for app in maui.